Topazoo/Python_Spreadsheet_Reader/README.md

 ### Installing Dependencies:
 Ensure the following are installed on the machine you are running the application on:
 - Python 2.7 with Pip
-- Virtualenv for Python 2.7
+- virtualenv for Python 2.7

-Create a virtualenv and install the requirements from <i>requirements.txt</i> with Pip
+Create a virtualenv and install the requirements from <i>requirements.txt</i> with pip:
 ```
+$ virtualenv venv
+$ source venv/bin/activate
-$ pip install -r "requirements.txt"
+(venv)$ pip install -r "requirements.txt"
 ```

 ### Reading Spreadsheets: